agkj/SC2002-Java-Movie-Project/README.md

 -------------------------------------------------------------------

 # Instructions
-Ensure all folders in the .data folder has been downloaded.
+1)Ensure all folders in the .data folder has been downloaded.

-1) Admin username and password are both: admin
+2) Admin username and password are both: admin
-2) Precreated movie goer email to check for bookings: "dan@gmail.com"
+3) Precreated movie goer email to check for bookings: "dan@gmail.com"